networkteam/Networkteam.Neos.MailObfuscator/README.md

 }
 ```

-The replacment string for the at-sign (@) can be configured.
-The insertation is in HTML so it's also possible to replace it with something like an image.
+The replacement string for the at-sign (@) can be configured.
+It will be inserted as HTML without escaping, so it's possible to replace it with something like an image:

 ```yaml
 # Settings.yaml